iltommi/qdb-documentation/source/reference/qdb_shell.rst

     :return: Nothing if successful, an error message otherwise

     .. caution::
         All entries will be deleted and will not be recoverable.
-If the hive is unstable, the command may not be executed by all nodes.
+If the cluster is unstable, the command may not be executed by all nodes.
 The command will nevertheless return success.

 .. _qdbsh_exit:
 .. option:: exit